jimrossuk/football/README.md

 It’s up to you how you implement this, with JavaScript, PHP, as a web page, or as an app.

-To start the app, simply drag the index.html file in Google Chrome.
+To start the app,

+In the command line:

+gi
+git clone git@github.com:/jimrossuk/football
+ant up

+Once all are installed,
+npm start

+Technology:

 I chose to write the brief in HTML5 SCC3 and JavaScript as it would be simple solution.
-If the app were to be implemented into an WordPress CMS, which because it's a technology that I really enjoy working with it would be simple to add to it.
+If the app were to be implemented into an WordPress CMS, it would be a fast way of implementing the technology
+ I really enjoy working with it would be simple to add to it.
+It suites my logic too.

 How I picked the teams: